realsupportduck/Refinery/README.md

 To utilize Refinery within your Minecraft server, simply follow these steps:

 1. Open the refining menu interface by using the corresponding /command.
-2. Use the correct /command for example; /wool.
+2. Click the item you want to recolor.
-3. Choose the new color from the available options by clicking with left on the blocks you want to use and right click on the new color.
+3. Left click the item with the color you want with the amount of it.